 In addition to solvents and system maintenance, your lab’s environment affects baseline stability, especially with temperature-sensitive detectors such as refractive index (RI) detectors.
 Any slight difference in temperature between your column and detector can lead to drift, while drafts from air conditioning units or heating vents may introduce noise or oscillations.

-Here’s how to stabilize your setup:
+Here are some tips to stabilize your setup:

-2. Insulate Exposed Tubing: Environmental fluctuations in the lab can create thermal noise, so insulating any exposed tubing can help shield against direct temperature effects.
+2. Insulate exposed tubing: Environmental fluctuations in the lab can create thermal noise, so insulating any exposed tubing can help shield against direct temperature effects.

 Routine System Maintenance: Little Fixes for Big Improvements

-Clean or Replace Check Valves: Dirty or malfunctioning check valves are common culprits of baseline noise, particularly in ion-pair methods using TFA.
+Clean or replace check valves: Dirty or malfunctioning check valves are common culprits of baseline noise, particularly in ion-pair methods using TFA.
 Many users report success switching to ceramic check valves, which reduce noise in TFA-based runs.

-Choose the Right Wavelength: If using TFA or other UV-absorbing additives, find a detection wavelength with minimal interference (for TFA, 214 nm is often ideal).
+Choose the right wavelength: If using TFA or other UV-absorbing additives, find a detection wavelength with minimal interference (for TFA, 214 nm is often ideal).
 Even a slight shift in wavelength can improve baseline stability.

-Allow for Sufficient Equilibration: Between runs, especially in methods with complex gradients, allow enough time for your system to re-equilibrate.
+Allow for sufficient equilibration: Between runs, especially in methods with complex gradients, allow enough time for your system to re-equilibrate.
 This reduces the risk of retention time shifts and baseline distortion, improving peak resolution.

 Bringing It All Together